keogami/linux-router/README.md

+# Testing
+I am removing the `brcmfmac` check when testing whether the nic can function as both station and ap, to see if the newer versions of the driver still cause the issues reported earlier.

 # Linux-router

 Set Linux as router in one command.
 Able to provide Internet, or create WiFi hotspot.
 Support transparent proxy (redsocks).
 Also useful for routing VM/containers.